DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 ### Login

 The `login` route is pretty similar.
-You'll just need to swap out `submit.delegate="signup()"` for`submit.delegate="login()"` and adjust the other [pieces of markup](https://github.com/auth0/aurelia-quote-app/blob/master/src/login.html) appropriately.
+You'll just need to swap out `submit.delegate="signup()"` for `submit.delegate="login()"` and adjust the other [pieces of markup](https://github.com/auth0/aurelia-quote-app/blob/master/src/login.html) appropriately.

-The JavaScript for `login` looks similar as well, but this time, we are sending the POST request to the `sessions/create` endpoint:
+The JavaScript for `login` looks similar as well, but this time we are sending the POST request to the `sessions/create` endpoint:

 ```js
 // src/login.js